Fernando Marchiori

 Fernando Marchiori Lavagnoli (born 19 June 1979), known as Fernando Marchiori, is a Brazilian football coach and former player who played as a midfielder.
-He is the current head coach of Caxias.
+He is the current head coach of XV de Piracicaba.

 Career

 Born in São Paulo, Fernando began his career in basic categories of Portuguesa.
 Started by Juventus, CRB and do Avaí, until you get to Europe.
 In the old continent, joined in Istres of France.
 He returned to Brazil in 2003 to serve in the Union Barbarense, where he obtained highlight and was hired in the year following, the Paraná.

 In 2005, he returned to Europe to work in Spanish football defending the Córdoba.
 He returned months later to strengthen the América (SP) in Paulistão 2006, but was little time in club of São Jose do Rio Preto being contracted by Mogi Mirim.
 Yet passed by Juventude and Rio Branco (SP), until you reach the Adap Galo Maringá where, little time, returned to the pool.
 In 2008, he returned to Europe to play at Puertollano in Spain.

 At the end of the year 2008, was incorporated into the cast of San Fernando, where he stopped to play.
 His career of coach began with stages in Deportivo La Coruña and in Cádiz, both clubs of Spanish football.
 In Spain he studied and made sure that in the course of monitor of football performed by the Royal Spanish Football Federation.
 Since 2013, is in Luverdense where first was as an assistant coach and in October 2014, takes over the command of the team.
 But in the meantime was dismissed, due to recast in the technical commission of the club.